The WfCommons Project

-The third axis (Workflow Simulator) of the WfCommons project fosters the use of simulation for the development, evaluation, and verification of scheduling and resource provisioning algorithms (e.g., multi-objective function optimization, etc.), evaluation of current and emerging computing platforms (e.g., clouds, IoT, extreme scale, etc.), among others.
-We keep a list of open source workflow management systems simulators and simulation frameworks that provide support for the WfCommons JSON format in our project website.
+WfSim.
+The WfCommons project fosters the use of simulation for the development, evaluation, and verification of scheduling and resource provisioning algorithms (e.g., multi-objective function optimization, etc.), evaluation of current and emerging computing platforms (e.g., clouds, IoT, extreme scale, etc.), among others.
+We do not develop simulators as part of the WfCommons project.
+Instead, the WfSim component catalogs open source WMS simulators that provide support for WfFormat.
+We keep a list of open source workflow management systems simulators and simulation frameworks on our project website.

 The WfCommons project uses a common format for representing workflow execution

-instances and generated synthetic workflows instances, so that workflow simulators and
+instances and generated synthetic workflows instances.
+Workflow simulators and

-such instances interchangeably.
-This common format uses a JSON specification
+interchangeably.
+WfFormat uses a JSON specification available in the

 repository.
 The current version of the WfCommons Python package uses the schema